 Super Efficient Motor

-An electric blinds motor can be powered either by your household mains supply or by D cell batteries.
-In order to to be powered by the mains, your electric blinds will need to be connected via a 5 amp fused spur located close to where the blinds will be installed.
-The battery powered blinds are completely wireless and the batteries simply slide inside a battery tray that sits neatly behind the blind fascia, or within the blind shaft itself.
+An electric blinds motor can be powered either by your household mains supply or by D-cell batteries.
+Battery powered blinds are completely wireless, and the batteries simply slide inside a battery tray that sits neatly behind the blind fascia, or within the blind shaft itself.
+Battery blinds are ideal for shading hard to reach windows or where a power source is not already within reach.

 There are many ways in which you can control your electric blinds including a traditional remote control handset, a wall switch, via an app on your smartphone or tablet, or by using your smart home operating system.
 There are also options that allow you to automate your electric blinds so that they open and close at set times of the day.